DoctorMcKay/raw.js/README.md

 - `thing` - [Fullname](http://www.reddit.com/dev/api/oauth#fullnames) of the thing to distinguish
 - `distinguish` - `true` to distinguish as a mod, `false` to undistinguish.
 Other possible values are `admin` or `special`, but these don't apply to most users
 - `callback` - Optional.
-	- `err` - A string explaining the error that occurred, or `null` if success
+	- `err` - A string explaining the error that occurred (an array of strings if multiple errors occurred), or `null` if success
 	- `data` - An object containing data of the thing that was distinguished

 ## ignoreReports(thing, callback)